-One frequently cited experiment of negatively reciprocal behavior and bounded self-interest is the "Ultimatum Game," where a subject is given some money and must offer a second subject some portion thereof.
+One frequently cited experiment of negative reciprocal behavior and bounded self-interest is the "Ultimatum Game," where a subject is given some money and must offer a second subject some portion thereof.
 If the second subject accepts the offer, both can keep the money.
 If the second subject rejects the offer, neither keeps the money.
 Neoclassical economic theory predicts people will offer the smallest amount-one penny.
 If everyone pursues their self-interest, the first subject would selfishly want as much money as possible; the second subject recognizes that a penny is better than nothing.

 But actual experiments of this Ultimatum Game in over twenty countries show the contrary.
-In expanding the Ultimatum Game experiment to fifteen small-scale economies from twelve countries on four continents, 60 participants reciprocated and did not offer the nominal amount.
+In expanding the Ultimatum Game experiment to fifteen small-scale economies from twelve countries on four continents, participants reciprocated and did not offer the nominal amount.
 Nor did high financial stakes eliminate this bounded self-interest.
-61 Most offered significantly more than the nominal amount (ordinarily forty to fifty percent of the total amount available) and recipients about half the time rejected nominal amounts (less than twenty percent of the total amount available).
+Most offered significantly more than the nominal amount (ordinarily forty to fifty percent of the total amount available), and recipients rejected nominal amounts (less than twenty percent of the total amount available) about half the time.
 Consequently, most receivers in this game forgo wealth to punish unfair offers, and offerors generally offer more than the nominal profitmaximizing amount.
-Wealth may be still relevant to offerors, but unlike the self-interested profit-maximizer, they recognize the need for a sense of fairness and equity to maximize their return.
+Wealth may still be relevant to offerors, but unlike the self-interested profit maximizer, offerors recognize the need for a sense of fairness and equity to maximize their return.